 Grizzly 100 quart is a premium roto-molded cooler that comes at a price intermediate between that of the Yeti Tundra and the Rubbermaid Gott marine cooler.
 It comes with pretty much everything you might expect from a premium cooler, including high-quality T latches (3 of them), wide side handles ice retention of over a week, bear-resistant lid, roto-molded construction, and a lifetime warranty.

-Grizzly are well known for making premium products at a price that beats Yeti.
+Grizzly is well known for making premium products at a price that beats Yeti.
 So if you want a 100-quart cooler that won’t cost you as much as a Yeti but will offer you pretty much the same qualities, then this is the cooler for you.

 Where to buy Rubbermaid Gott Coolers

 There are lots of places to buy Rubbermaid Gott Marine Coolers, but we recommend making your purchase at Amazon for a variety of reasons:

 - You get buyer protection, which means a full return and refund if you’re not satisfied with your purchase